Meet Martina Meyer

 Over the past 4 years dance has become an important part of my life, and I continue to marvel at the many life lessons I am learning through dance: the joy of focusing on one step at a time, literally – as there is no “arrival” in the journey around the dance floor – it’s about creating a momentary piece of art in motion; the challenge of always getting back to being a beginner, knowing I have a lifetime of exploration and learning ahead of me; the importance of each of us maintaining our own balance, so we can better connect with our partners – it becomes obvious in the tango embrace…; the way lead and follow are really an invitation to a conversation, in which we both feed off each other: it requires both of us to be in the moment, fully open to receiving and responding to the signal from our partner – and together we create moments of bliss, when everything just seems to flow.

-- Martina Meyer is a Certified Grief Recovery Method® Specialist, helping people move beyond death, divorce and other losses by facilitating Grief Recovery Support Groups and one-on-one coaching of the Grief Recovery Method®.
+- Martina Meyer is an Advanced Certified Grief Recovery Method® Specialist, helping people build resilience as they move beyond death, divorce or any of the other 40+ losses that can create significant emotional impact, by facilitating Grief Recovery Support Groups and one-on-one coaching of the Grief Recovery Method®.

-- Martina Meyer is a Certified Conscious Uncoupling™ and Calling in “The One”™ Coach who has been personally trained and mentored by the creator of these processes, NY bestselling author Katherine Woodward Thomas, MFT.
+- Martina Meyer is an Advanced Certified Conscious Uncoupling™ and Calling in “The One”™ Coach who has been personally trained and mentored by the creator of these programs, NY bestselling author Katherine Woodward Thomas, MFT.

-- Martina Meyer is a certified Yoga Teacher, RYT-200, and Personal Trainer (CPT, GPTS).
-She combines yoga with the teaching principles of her coaching practice, in order to facilitate an even deeper transformation for her clients through an enhanced body-mind-heart-soul connection.
+- Martina Meyer is a certified Yoga Teacher, RYT-500, and Personal Trainer (CPT, GPTS).
+She combines the teaching principles of yoga with her coaching, in order to facilitate an even deeper transformation for her clients, through an enhanced body-mind-heart-soul connection.

 Schedule a free 30-minute Discovery Call